 - 15. Sub-consolidating departments are required to upload the information from the DCTs to consolidation software called the Online system for central accounting and reporting (OSCAR).
-Scottish local authorities are required to complete a DCT and submit it to the Scottish Government for them to upload to OSCAR. - 16.
+NDPBs, non-ministerial departments and public corporations are required to complete a DCT and submit it to the Scottish Government for them to upload to OSCAR. - 16.
 The master DCT template is used by central government bodies and local authorities, and the version for the relevant sector is created by the body entering their unique CPID code in the 'Instruction' worksheet.
-The local authority DCT comprises - template worksheets that broadly replicate the format of local authority annual accounts - additional information worksheets to capture other required details.